howerj/gladiators/readme.md

 As this project was meant to be an introduction for the author into both [OpenGl][] and [neural networks][] the theory will be brief and light.
 For a good introduction to [neural networks][] see the [Usenet FAQ][].

-### Game mechanics

-### Neural Network

-The neural network is quite configurable, there is nothing special about it however, the number of layers in the neural network can be configured as can the size of each layer, although the length of the layers much be equal for each layer, and must be greater or equal to the number of inputs or output, which ever is larger.
-Each neuron is fully connected to the outputs of the previous layer.

-This Artificial Neural Network (ANN) forms the "brain" of the gladiator, this ANN is fed inputs about the gladiator and its environment and has a few outputs it can actuate, such as whether to turn left or to turn right.

-The [activation function][] for the ANN is configurable, some work better than others and the difference can be quite substantial.
-It helps if the function is [smooth][],

-### Fitness and selection

-### Mutation and Cross Over

-## Running the program

-The program has two modes of operation, a headless mode which runs a lot quicker and does not draw the arena and gladiators, and a mode which uses [Glut][] and [OpenGL][] to display the gladiators competing against each other.

-The techniques to draw the objects is quite primitive, however it was partly meant as an introduction for me in how to use [OpenGL][].

-A file called **gladiator.conf** will be loaded at startup, if present, any command line options which affect configurable items (such as increasing the log level) will take precedence over the configuration items.

 ## Configurable Items